 What Measures Are in Place to Prevent Prion Disease From Meat Consumption?

 Governments enforce bans on specified risk materials and monitor cattle health closely.
-These controls, along with strict slaughtering protocols, have significantly reduced the chance of prion disease transmission via meat.
+These controls, along with strict slaughtering protocols and feed restrictions, have significantly reduced the chance of prion disease transmission via meat.